Past members

 saxophone and clarinet, including a uniquely tuned bass clarinet, in addition to e-guitar and

 ukulele.
-Georgia has collaborated with me in the duo performance “Rites of Depravation”
+Georgia collaborated with Ingrid in the duo performance “Rites of Depravation”

 Georgia studied jazz composition with Dieter Glawischnig and holds a doctorate in music